Modern Machine Learning for LHC Physicists: Basics

 \subsection{Particle physics}

-Four key ingredients define modern particle physics, for instance at the LHC, \begin{itemize} \item fundamental physics questions; \item huge datasets; \item full uncertainty control; \item precision simulations from first principles. \end{itemize} What has changed after the first two LHC runs is that we are less and less interested in testing pre-defined models for physics beyond the Standard Model (BSM).
+Four key ingredients define modern particle physics in general and modern LHC physics in particular, \begin{itemize} \item fundamental physics questions; \item huge datasets; \item full uncertainty control; \item precision simulations from first principles. \end{itemize} For the last aspect it is important that we distinguish between some kind modelling and a proper first-principle simulation.
+Only the latter leads to scientific insights.

+What has changed after the first two LHC runs is that we are less and less interested in testing pre-defined models for physics beyond the Standard Model (BSM).
 The last discovery that followed this kind of analysis strategy was the Higgs boson in 2012.
 We are also not that interested in measuring parameters of the Standard Model Lagrangian, with very few notable exceptions linked to our fundamental physics questions.
-What we care about is the particle content and the fundamental symmetry structure, all encoded in the Lagrangian that describes \underline{LHC data in its entirety}.
+What we care about is the particle content and the fundamental symmetry structure , all encoded in the Lagrangian that describes \underline{LHC data in its entirety}.

 The multi-purpose experiments ATLAS and CMS, as well as the more dedicated LHCb experiment are trying to get to this fundamental physics goal.
-During the LHC Runs~3 and~4, or HL-LHC, they plan to record as many interesting scattering events as possible and understand them in terms of quantum field theory predictions at maximum precision.
+During the LHC Runs~3 and~4, or HL-LHC, they will record as many interesting scattering events as possible and understand them in terms of quantum field theory predictions at maximum precision.
 With the expected dataset, concepts and tools from data science have the potential to transform LHC research.
-Given that the HL-LHC, planned to run for the next 15 years, will collect 25 times the amount of Run~1 and Run~2 data, such a new approach is not only an attractive option, it is the only way to properly analyze these new datasets.
+Given that the future LHC runs will collect 25 times the amount of Run~1 and Run~2 data over the next 10-15 years, such a new approach is not only an attractive option, it is the only way to properly analyze these new datasets.
 With this perspective, the starting point of this lecture is to understand LHC physics as \underline{field-specific data science}, unifying theory and experiment.

 Before we see how modern machine learning can help us with many aspects of LHC physics, we briefly review the main questions behind an LHC analysis from an ML-perspective.